 For car rental use within the United States of America, its territories and possessions, Puerto Rico, and Canada, the optional collision Damage Waiver (Loss Damage Waiver) offered by car rental companies should be declined.
 If renting from Enterprise/National the vehicle insurance is included in the rental price.
-Also the University’s Business Auto Insurance provides this coverage, if unable to rent from one of our mandated vendors.
+Also, the University’s Business Auto Insurance provides this coverage, if unable to rent from one of our mandated vendors.
 The University will not reimburse an employee for the cost of CDW or any other optional insurance offered by the car rental company UNLESS the car will be operated in a foreign country.
 The Enterprise rental car contract also provides insurance coverage, see the car rental section for details.

 When renting a vehicle, you should take a copy of the U of A insurance carrier information with you.
 Renting Vehicles for University Business

 IMPORTANT: When renting a vehicle, always pay special attention to the ‘walk around’ prior to renting the vehicle, which will identify any dents, etc. that may already be on the vehicle.
-If renting an SUV, van, or other large vehicle, make sure you inspect the top of the vehicle prior to renting in order to identify any imperfections.
+If renting an SUV, van, or other large vehicles, make sure you inspect the top of the vehicle prior to renting in order to identify any imperfections.

 Effective in October of 2017 the University of Arkansas will contract with Anthony Travel for the purchase of airline tickets IF an Administrative or Traveler TCard is going to be used for the purchase.

-As part of this contract we also have the option of utilizing the Concur Online Booking Tool for the purchase of our airline tickets, which would alleviate the need of contacting a travel agent directly.
-Complete information regarding the contract and documentation for using the Concur Booking Tool can be found on the Travel Agency webpage.
+As part of this contract, we also have the option of utilizing the Concur Online Booking Tool for the purchase of our airline tickets, which would alleviate the need of contacting a travel agent directly.
+Complete information regarding the contract and documentation for using the Concur Booking Tool can be found on the Travel Agency web page.